remix-run/react-router/docs/hooks/use-fetcher.md

 }
 ```

-If you opt-out of serialization using `encType:null`, then `fetcher.formData` will be `undefined` and your data will be exposed on `fetcher.payload`.
+If you opt-out of serialization using `encType: null`, then `fetcher.formData` will be `undefined` and your data will be exposed on `fetcher.payload`.

 ## `fetcher.formAction`